slisovski/BTGodwit_Alaska_SnowNDVI/README.md

   c(fit1, fit2[-1])
 }

-### 2. log-likelihood function with binomial error distribution.
+### b. log-likelihood function with binomial error distribution.
 fitGauss <- function(tab) {
   gauss.loglik <- function(a1, a2, a3, a4, a5) {
     fit <- gauss.curve(parms = list(a1=a1, a2=a2, a3=a3, a4=a4, a5=a5), tab)